benjymous/annotations/sandman/sandman.34.md

 it's really only about a 1 in 6 chance that menstrual blood would be available.
 This is perhaps the first time that Gaiman has had a story point depend purely on chance, however elegantly it may have been foreshadowed.
 	Thessaly, it is hinted, is very old.
-Since ovulation is a lynchpin in the menstrual cycle, and since the supply of eggs in the human female is finite and in the hundreds or thousands, it is no surprise that Thessaly has stopped menstruating, even though she retains apparent youth.
+Since ovulation is a linchpin in the menstrual cycle, and since the supply of eggs in the human female is finite and in the hundreds or thousands, it is no surprise that Thessaly has stopped menstruating, even though she retains apparent youth.
 She's simply run out of